Nilpotent subgroups of class $2$ in finite groups: Proof of Theorem

-and the proof is complete via Lemma \ref{lemmaNilp2}, once we put back the factor $1/5$ in (\ref{eq1}) and (\ref{eq2}). \end{proof} \begin{remark} One might remark the distance between Pyber's $2^{\varepsilon \sqrt{\log|G|}}$ bound and the much larger $|G|^{1/25 \log\log|G|}$.
-This is explained facing the ``distance'' between nilpotent groups of class $2$ and abelian groups (in contrast to the ``proximity'' between solvable groups and nilpotent groups of class $2$, for example).
-By a non-explicit construction of Ol'shanskii \cite{1978O}, there exists an arbitrarily large nilpotent group $G$ without abelian subgroups larger than $2^{\alpha \sqrt{\log|G|}}$, for some $\alpha>0$.
-On the other hand, Lemma \ref{lemmaSolv} shows that $G$ contains a nilpotent subgroup of class $2$ and size at least $|G|^{1/3\log\log|G|}$.
-Comparing the two cardinalities, we obtain an arbitrarily large nilpotent group of class $2$ without abelian subgroups larger than $2^{\alpha \sqrt{\log|G| \log\log|G|}}$, for some $\alpha>0$.
-Assuming Conjecture \ref{conjPyber}, this can be improved to the $2^{\alpha \sqrt{\log|G|}}$ itself. \end{remark}
+\begin{remark} We would like to make a remark about the gap between Pyber's $2^{\varepsilon \sqrt{\log|G|}}$ bound and the much larger $|G|^{1/32 \log\log|G|}$.
+This difference is explained by the ``distance'' between nilpotent groups of class $2$ and abelian groups (in contrast to the ``proximity'' between solvable groups and nilpotent groups of class $2$, for example).
+By a non-explicit construction of Ol'shanskii \cite{1978O}, there exists an arbitrarily large finite group $G$, nilpotent of class $2$, without abelian subgroups larger than $2^{\alpha \sqrt{\log|G|}}$ for some fixed $\alpha>0$. \end{remark}

 \thebibliography{10}